tanmaycp7/tanmaycp7/README.md

 Hi!
 I'm **Tanmay Patil**, a first-year student passionate about **Data Science and AI**.
 I have learned **Python, Advanced Python, Python for NLP, and Python for Data Science**.
 I’m focused on building my skills through learning and practical projects.

 ## 💻 Skills
+- **Programming**
   - Python
+- **Data Science**
+  - NumPy
+  - Pandas
-- Advanced Python
+  - Matplotlib
-- Python for Data Science
-- Python for NLP
+  - Seaborn
+- **Database and SQL**
   - SQL
   - Advanced SQL

+## 🎯 Career Objective

+My goal is to build strong skills in *AI and Data Science*, gain practical experience through projects, and continuously learn new technologies.
 <!--
 **tanmaycp7/tanmaycp7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.